foreza/kb/readings/atomic-habits.md

 You can't change if your mind isn't really there and you don't identify as that.
 You need to change who you are before you can truly establish the habit you want.

-### An old identity can sabotoge your new plans for change
+### An old identity can sabotage your new plans for change

 If you don't shift the way you look at yourself, you will not change.
 Example - voting in a dictatorship isn't possible. (but in a democracy, it is)